-Faculty: Van der Sandt (Chair); Battista, Clark, Clifford, Curtis, Franczak, Gevertz, Hagedorn, Kardos, Liebars, Marcus, Mizuhara, Nardini, Navard, Papantonopoulou, Reimer, Schmoyer, Sokolov, Snider, Zheng
+Faculty: Weber (Chair); Battista, Clark, Clifford, Curtis, Franczak, Gevertz, Hagedorn, Kardos, Liebars, Marcus, Mizuhara, Nardini, Navard, Nicholson, Papantonopoulou, Reimer, Schmoyer, Sokolov, Snider, Zheng

-The Department of Mathematics and Statistics offers a B.S. degree in three majors: Mathematics, Mathematics Secondary Education, and Mathematics Teaching for Elementary, Early Childhood, Deaf and Hard of Hearing, Special Education, and Urban Education.
+The Department of Mathematics and Statistics offers a B.A degree in Mathematical Sciences and B.S. degrees in Mathematics, Mathematics Secondary Education, and Mathematics Teaching for Inclusive Education.

 These programs are considered "dual majors" under the College's system of classification.
 Dual majors are formed when at least one program must be attached to the other to be viable.
-The Elementary Education, Early Childhood Education, Special Education, Education of the Deaf and Hard-of-Hearing, and Urban Education sequences, and all secondary education programs fall into this category.
+The Inclusive Education and secondary education programs fall into this category.

-The Mathematics major offers specializations in four areas: Mathematics, Applied Mathematics, Statistics, and Data Science.
+The B.S.
+Mathematics major offers specializations in three areas: Mathematics, Applied Mathematics, and Data Science and Statistics.
 In each of these programs, students are provided with a foundational mathematical background which will be utilized in advanced study in one of these areas:

+B.S.
 Mathematics (Mathematics specialization): In this program students take a wide range of mathematics courses, including analysis and abstract algebra.
 Each student will develop a program, through advisement, of upper-level mathematics courses according to their own interests.
 These courses will reflect the student's goals: to develop the student's knowledge and appreciation of mathematics, to prepare the student for a variety of careers in both the public and private sectors, and/or prepare the student for future graduate study.

+B.S.
 Mathematics (Applied Mathematics specialization): The applied math curriculum is designed to give students a solid mathematical foundation while emphasizing mathematical topics that are often used to solve real-world problems.
 Students in this program take courses including differential equations and analysis, with flexibility in their choice of upper-level courses to allow students to pursue their interests in mathematics and statistics.
 This specialization prepares students to pursue a variety of careers in both the public and private sectors following graduation and also prepares students for future graduate study.

+B.S.
 Mathematics (Data Science and Statistics specialization): Students in this program develop a range of mathematical, statistical, and computational skills which can be applied to a wide variety of real-world, data-driven problems.
 After completing foundational courses in statistics and mathematics, students have freedom to further their studies in courses aligned with their interests in data science, statistics, or mathematics.
 Students are prepared to enter graduate study or employment in a variety of careers in both the public and private sectors.

+B.S.
 Mathematics Secondary Education: In this program, students take mathematics and professional courses which prepare them to meet the educational requirements for the New Jersey certificate to teach mathematics K-12.
 Students participate in student-teaching experiences in their senior year.
-A 5-year Urban Secondary Education option and a 5-year Special Secondary Education option that lead to a Master's degree in addition to the K-12 Mathematics certification are available.
+A 5-year Special Secondary Education option that leads to a Master's degree in addition to the K-12 Mathematics certification is available.

-Mathematics Teaching-Elementary, Early Childhood, Urban, Deaf and Hard of Hearing, and Special Education: In this program, students take mathematics and professional courses which prepare them to meet the educational requirements for the New Jersey certificate to teach in their respective education field.
+B.S.
+Mathematics Teaching-Inclusive Education: In this program, students take mathematics and professional courses which prepare them to meet the educational requirements for the New Jersey certificate to teach K-6.
 Students wishing to take the mathematics Praxis test could also be certified to teach mathematics K-12.
+Options for a Master's degree in Special Education, Teaching English as a Second Language, or Teaching the Deaf and Hard of Hearing are available.